AlissonSantos95/tibinho/README.md

             [ ] Hunt Analyzer by json (compare your actual hunt with the last and have a peak at overall hunt)

     [ ] Integrated wiki - right click copy on item and a pop-up detailed with a pre-market value on your world from tibiamarket.com

            [ ] Search on Wiki - CTRL+ALT+SPACE to open a search engine to get info from wiki (**WILL BE PRE-BUILT ONCE A MONTH ALL WIKI INFO FROM GLOBAL WILL NOT DOWNLOAD INFO ON THE SPOT**) showing all detailed                          information needed on a floating window with links to open more details

+           [ ] Wiki info language - Wiki will show the info on the respective language chossed or marked on configuration.

     [ ] Monitoring with Notification — Character Bazaar monitoring with notification